Northern Wyoming Community College District Scorecard

 Our Scorecard comprises seven essential high level measures of institutional health that also help track progress on our Strategic Goals.
 The goal of the Scorecard is to give a snapshot at a point in time.
 These high-level measures are produced by combining important data used in department and institution decision-making.

-Our strategic goals are to:
+Our strategic goals focus on two areas:

 NWCCD Scorecard